 1) BPA's database identifies projects by their "Purpose" (general goal) and "Emphasis" (primary type of work, e.g., habitat restoration.)
 BPA does not track its project management overhead against individual projects or contracts, so there is no easy or accurate way to allocate BPA overhead to specific purposes or emphases.
 Thus, in the above report, BPA includes its staffing to manage the 600-plus contracts in its fish and wildlife program in the category identified as Coordination (BPA Overhead), and its direct technical services contracts for Data Management and RM&E in those respective categories.

 2) Estimated spending is based at the project level.
 Therefore if a project is assigned an emphasis of Habitat, but also does RME, all expenditures for the project are included under Habitat.
 3) Starting in Fiscal Year 2015 (and revised for FY2014), Costs by Category will now separate Coordination costs between Regional/ Local Coordination and BPA Overhead.
-4) No changes as of March 9, 2016, but have split the Coordination between Regional and BPA Overhead.
+4) FY2015 - Revised as of March 9, 2017.